kkdai/linebot-gemini-cloudfunc/README.md

 Add four runtime environment variables:

 - `GEMINI_API_KEY`: Your Gemini Pro secret key.
-- `LINE_BOT_TOKEN`: Your Line Developers Channel access token.
+- `LINE_BOT_TOKEN`: Your LINE Developers Channel access token.
-- `LINE_BOT_SECRET`: Your Line Developers Channel secret.
+- `LINE_BOT_SECRET`: Your LINE Developers Channel secret.
 - `FIREBASE_URL`: Your Firebase URL.

 ### Step 4: Deploy

 After setting up the function, deploy it.
-Once deployed, you'll find a 'Trigger URL' that you'll paste back into your LineBot.
+Once deployed, you'll find a 'Trigger URL' that you'll paste back into your LINEBot.

 ## Result

 You can check the conversation history stored in Firebase.

-With this setup, you have successfully created a LineBot with memory capabilities, allowing for more engaging and contextually aware conversations.
+With this setup, you have successfully created a LINEBot with memory capabilities, allowing for more engaging and contextually aware conversations.